 The first step in onboarding for many industries is typically centered around account set-up or new customer identity verification.

 Pro tip: If possible, choose verification software that integrates with your current systems.
-That way, you won't have to make any substantial changes to your existing onboarding operations or add any extra work for your onboarding team (they say thank you, by the way).
+That way, you won't be adding any extra work for your onboarding team (they say thank you, by the way).

-In fact, consumers will appreciate this — 69% report preferring to learn about a product or service through a short video, compared to 3% who prefer to download an ebook or manual.
+In fact, consumers will appreciate this — 96% report having watched an explainer video to learn more about a product or service.

 For businesses, a benefit to creating a video is that you can recycle it.
 You can create one product demo and send it to all of your customers, only making edits when there have been product upgrades or changes.